MaxiBal/color_map/README.md

 # color_map
-ROS node for displaying temperature data as a MarkerArray on a map
+ROS node for displaying temperature data as a MarkerArray

 ## Usage